Roasted honey pears served with Greek yogurt, the perfect ending of a festive fall meal. You will just love all those flavors.

 - Bake for about 30 minutes or until the pears are softer but definitely still retaining their shape and a bit of a bite.
 They should NOT be mushy.
 Start checking after 15 or 20 minutes and take them out of the oven as soon as they are to your liking.
 Baste with the pan juices at least twice during the baking time.

-- Take out of the oven and let cool down for a while.
-You can serve them warm or cold.
-Don't forget to remove the cardamom pods.
+- Let cool down for a while.
+You can serve them warm or at room temperature.

 - In the meanwhile, stir the Greek yogurt with the seeds of the other half of the vanilla bean and the remaining honey.

 - Place the yogurt into 4 dessert cups and top with the pears and some of the remaining pan juices.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of the dish

 Amount Per Serving: Calories: 241Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 3mgSodium: 26mgCarbohydrates: 57gFiber: 6gSugar: 46gProtein: 7g

 Nutritional information is not always accurate.